stacks-network/docs/src/pages/org/wallet-install.md

 ---

-description: "How to use the Blockstack Software"
+description: 'How to use the Blockstack Software'
 ---

 # Install the Stacks Wallet software

 You use the Stacks Wallet software client alone or with a hardware wallet to send and receive Stacks (STX) tokens.
 On this page, you learn how to install the Stacks Wallet software.
 This page contains the following: